xonsh/xonsh/news/vox_no_pyvenv_cfg.rst

 * test which determines whether a directory is a virtualenv

-  previously it used to check the existence of `pyvenv.cfg` now it checks if `bin/activate` is executable
+  previously it used to check the existence of 'pyvenv.cfg' now it checks if 'bin/python' is executable

 **Deprecated:**